ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

-In collaboration with [Paul Kepinski](https://github.com/Jupi007) 🇫🇷 (Yaru team) and [Marco Trevisan](https://twitter.com/3v1n0) 🇮🇹 (Ubuntu Desktop team) **we've added dark/light panels and panel icons to Yaru for MATE Desktop and Unity.
+In collaboration with [Paul Kepinski](https://github.com/Jupi007) 🇫🇷 (Yaru team) and [Marco Trevisan](https://twitter.com/3v1n0) 🇮🇹 (Ubuntu Desktop team) **we've added dark/light panels and panel icons to Yaru for MATE Desktop and Unity**.
 I've added a collection of new dark/light panel icons to Yaru for popular apps with indicators such as Steam, Dropbox, [uLauncher](https://ulauncher.io/), [RedShift](http://jonls.dk/redshift/), [Transmission](https://transmissionbt.com/), Variety, etc.